-- Device should be fixed on hard, flat surface in well ventilated area.
+- The device should be fixed on a hard, flat surface in a well-ventilated area.

-- Device must not be exposed to vibration.
+- The device must not be exposed to vibration.

-- Device air flow must not be obstructed.
+- The device air flow must not be obstructed.

 - No foreign objects should be inserted into the device.

-- Device is equipped with high voltage storage capacitor.
-Before servicing the device, after disconnecting power, wait 15 minutes for the capacitor voltage to drop to safe level.
+- The device is equipped with high voltage storage capacitor.
+Before servicing the device, after disconnecting power, wait until the capacitor voltage to drops to a safe level.

-- Device is intended for installation by qualified personnel.
+- The device is intended for installation by qualified personnel.

-- Device should be protected from access by unauthorized personnel.
+- The device should be protected from access by unauthorized personnel.

-- Device should be protected from moisture.
+- The device should be protected from moisture.
 It mustn’t be used when wet.

-- Device should be protected from ingress of conductive contaminants.
+- The device should be protected from ingress of conductive contaminants.
 It shouldn’t be operated where metal grinding or cutting dust is present in the air.

-- Device mustn’t be powered without assembled enclosure.
+- The device mustn’t be powered without the enclosure assembled.